[ Japanese | English ]

 - To promote smooth open-use observations, the NRO assistant will help the observer at the 45-m telescope (the operation building and the antenna) as necessary.

 - The scope of the support will be determined according to the skill and experience of the observer through discussions between the observer and the NRO assistant.

 - Assistance will be provided by NRO staffs.
 When NRO staff serves as an assistant, he/she will see whether your observation is on the right track and you have basic operating skills.
 Once it is confirmed that you can conduct observations by yourself, the assistant may occasionally leave the operation building and work in the main building with the consent of the observers.
 The assistant will give you his/her phone number before leaving.

 - The assistant on duty may have one-hour break during observation with the consent of the observers.
 We appreciate your understanding.

-If you are not an experienced observer, decide whether to use the Backup Program according to these criteria.
+If you are not an experienced observer, decide whether to abandon your observation.

 - Maximum wind velocity: 10 m/s or greater